 There’s a lot of questions people have when buying a die cut machine.
 People usually want to know, “which die cut machine is best”?
 The best die cut machine really depends on what the machine is being used for.
+A beginner crafter will be looking for different features than an advanced crafter.
 Before you pick a die cut machine, there should be a few things to consider, such as the type of machine, the cost, the durability, ease of use, software, versatility, and power.

 Digital vs Manual Die Cut Machine